-Louis J. DeGennaro, Ph.D., was named president and chief executive officer of the The Leukemia & Lymphoma Society (LLS), in September 2014.
-LLS is the world's largest voluntary health agency dedicated to blood cancer.
-The LLS mission is to cure leukemia, lymphoma, Hodgkin's disease and myeloma, and improve the quality of life of patients and their families.
+Louis J. DeGennaro, Ph.D., is president and chief executive officer of The Leukemia & Lymphoma Society (LLS), the world's largest voluntary health agency dedicated to fighting blood cancers.
+Dr. DeGennaro leads the operations of this $300 million cancer patient advocacy agency with headquarters in Rye Brook, New York.

-DeGennaro has been a critical member of the LLS executive leadership team since he joined LLS in 2005.
-He was named LLS chief mission officer in 2009, with responsibility for leadership of LLS's mission functions of research, patient access, education, public policy and advocacy.
+Dr. DeGennaro has been a member of the LLS executive leadership team since he joined LLS as chief scientific officer in 2005.
+He was named LLS chief mission officer in 2009, with responsibility for leadership of all of LLS's mission functions, including research, patient education and support, public policy and advocacy.
 He was named president and CEO in September 2014.